Skip to content

 Biography

-Alex wrote and performed his own one man show, Uprising in 2011.
-Produced by Tara Arts, Alex toured the UK with the show in 2011 and 2012.
-Alex’s first young adult novel, Liccle Bit, was published by Little, Brown in March 2015.
-It was longlisted for the Carnegie Medal 2015.
-Shame & Scandal, Alex’s debut play, played to sold out audiences at the Albany Theatre, Deptford in October, 2015.
+Alex wrote and performed his own one man show, Uprising (2011), produced by Tara Arts, which toured the UK.
+Alex’s first young adult novel, Liccle Bit, was published by Little, Brown in 2015 and was longlisted for the Carnegie Medal 2015.
+Shame & Scandal, Alex’s debut play, played to sold out audiences at the Albany Theatre, Deptford in 2015.

 Steve McQueen based an episode of his SmallAxe series for BBC on Alex’s life (broadcast in Autumn 2020).